coderhelp343/web-based-game/README.md

 This is the third assignment for the Vanderbilt University Coding Bootcamp.

-In this assignment, we created one of two possible computer games: Word Guess or Psychic.
+In this assignment, we want a web based computer game.
 These apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.

-### Requirements
+### Requirements:

-* App must suit these basic specs:
-  * Choose a theme for your game!
-In the demo, we picked an 80s theme: 80s questions, 80s sound and an 80s aesthetic.
-You can choose any subject for your theme, though, so be creative!
+For example if you make a web based game like word guessing it should meet following requirements :
   * Use key events to listen for the letters that your players will type.
   * Display the following on the page:
     * Press any key to get started!